 Simply put, Scrum is a methodology within Agile that helps teams quickly deliver values by frequently inspecting their product.
 This occurs in fixed-length sprints, each of which usually lasts about a week or two.

 Though Scrum is useful for all kinds of teams, it is especially favored by software development teams.
 For a more complex explanation of Scrum and Agile, read our Agile vs Scrum blog post.

 Scrum comes with many benefits to help you and your team.
 For one, it helps boost transparency both between team members and between the team and its shareholders or clients through frequent meetings.
 This can keep everyone up-to-date and eliminate any problems that can arise from a breakdown in communication.

 Finally, Scrum is also great for teams that require flexibility in their development cycle.
-The short length of sprints and the frequent feedback allows in meetings makes it easy for your team to incorporate any changes and new tasks that may come up as their work progresses.
+The short length of successful sprints and the frequent feedback allowed in meetings make it easy for your team to incorporate any changes and new tasks that may come up as their work progresses.

 What's Involved in Scrum?

 There are many specific roles, responsibilities and meetings within the Scrum framework.
 Though this post will focus on the ceremonies—which we'll discuss a little later—there are also several important roles and responsibilities you should know about.

 Scrum has three main roles: Product Owner, Scrum Master, and Scrum Team Member.
 The Product Owner conveys their vision of the product to their team and provides guidance based on any business requirements, while the Scrum Master coaches their team and organizes all meetings.
 Lastly, the Scrum Team Members collaborate together on tasks to meet goals.